spacesense-ai/api/README.md

 # api
-Utilities to interact with our api
+Python utilities to interact with SpaceSense API